USEPA/WNTR/documentation/hydraulics.rst

 :math:`d` is the actual demand (m³/s),
 :math:`D_f` is the desired demand (m³/s),
 :math:`p` is the pressure (Pa),
-:math:`P_f` is the nominal pressure (Pa) - this is the pressure above which the consumer should receive the desired demand, and
+:math:`P_f` is the required pressure (Pa) - this is the pressure above which the consumer should receive the desired demand, and
-:math:`P_0` is the minimum pressure (Pa) - this is the pressure below which the consumer cannot receive any water.
+:math:`P_0` is the minimum pressure (Pa) - this is the pressure below which the consumer cannot receive any water, :math:`e` is the pressure exponent, usually set equal to 0.5.
 The set of nonlinear equations comprising the hydraulic model and the pressure-demand relationship is solved directly using a Newton-Raphson algorithm.